HopkinsIDD/flepiMoP/documentation/gitbook/jhu-internal/us-specific-how-to-run/running-with-rstudio-server-on-aws-ec2.md

 * EC2 instance initialization with specfic AMI
 * Configured network related including ports openings
 * registration of the user in the EC2 instance
-* Configuring shared directory via SMB and account&#x20;
+* Configuring shared directory via SMB and accoun ;

-## Starting an EC2 instance&#x20;
+## Starting an EC2 instanc ;

 The procedure is same as a normal ec2 instance starting.
-One way is to select the ec2 instance and start it in EC2 Management Console.&#x20;
+One way is to select the ec2 instance and start it in EC2 Management Console ;

-Once the instance started, RStudio Server can be accessed without invoking manually.&#x20;
+Once the instance started, RStudio Server can be accessed without invoking manually ;

 ## Accessing RStudio Server